Jefimenko's equations

-In electromagnetism, Jefimenko's equations (named after Oleg D. Jefimenko) give the electric field and magnetic field due to a distribution of electric charges and electric current in space, that takes into account the propagation delay (retarded time) of the fields due to the finite speed of light and relativistic effects.
-Therefore, they can be used for moving charges and currents.
-They are the particular solutions to Maxwell's equations for any arbitrary distribution of charges and currents.
+In electromagnetism, Jefimenko's equations (named after Oleg D. Jefimenko) describe the electric field and magnetic fields generated by time-dependent distributions of electric charge and current.
+These equations account for the propagation delay of the fields due to the finite speed of light, and provide the general solution to Maxwell’s equations for any arbitrary distribution of sources.
+Jefimenko's equations are the time-dependent generalizations of Coulomb's law and the Biot–Savart law.